hipe/tmx/lib/skylab/test-support/doc/issues/004-the-quickie-narrative.md

 ## :#storypoint-25

-the way we implement our "service" is that we memoize a service instance once ever for the life of the ruby runtime.
+the way we implement our "service" is that we memoize a service instance once ever for the life of the platform runtime.

 ## :#storypoint-285

-one client is creted per test run. it manages
+the client is created one per test run. it manages
 UI, parsing the request to run the tests, creating a test runtime, and initiating the test run on the object graph.